TheThirdOne/rars/README.md

 the execution of RISC-V assembly language programs.
 Its primary goal is to be an effective development environment for people getting started with RISC-V.

+## Features

+  - RV32IMF ISA with some support for user level interrupts.
+  - Several system calls that match behaviour from MARS or SPIKE.
+  - Support for debugging using breakpoints and/or `ebreak`
+  - Side by side comparison from psuedo-instruction to machine code with intermediate steps
+  - Multifile assembly using either files open or a directory

+## Download

+RARS is distributed as an executable jar.
+You will need at least Java 8 to run it.

 The latest release can be found on the [releases page](https://github.com/TheThirdOne/rars/releases).

+## Screenshot

 ![Screenshot of sample program](screenshot.png)